 It is the policy of departmental admission committees to give promising applicants the opportunity to undertake graduate work.
 A careful examination of an applicant's academic qualifications (and professional background, if applicable) precedes every admission decision.
 The Speech-Language Pathology Admission Committee looks for previous academic achievement by considering an applicant's undergraduate and graduate records, combined with the results of the Graduate Record Examination.
 Academic and/or professional references and the application essay are also given significant weight in making the decision.

-Applicants accepted for graduate study will be advised in writing.
+Applicants accepted for graduate study will be advised via email.
 At the time of admission, individuals will be informed of additional courses or prerequisites requiring completion before commencing their graduate studies.
 Those who choose to accept the admission offer are expected to submit an enrollment deposit to secure a position in the program.
 This deposit is applied toward the first semester's tuition.
-An orientation for Speech-Language Pathology graduate students is typically scheduled for early September.
-At the orientation, a faculty adviser will be assigned to assist in planning a program of study.
+An orientation for Speech-Language Pathology graduate students is typically scheduled for late August.

 Additionally, admittance to the Master’s program in Speech-Language Pathology is contingent upon passing a criminal background check.
 Each student accepted into the program will be required to obtain, pay for, and pass a criminal background check.
 These background checks are routinely required by the Loyola Clinical Centers, schools, hospitals and other agencies that participate in the clinical education of our students.
 Failure to pass a criminal background check may make you ineligible to complete requirements and result in revocation of your acceptance into the graduate program.
 Additional information regarding the criminal background check process will be included in your acceptance letter.

 Once the deposit is made, students are required to present documentation indicting immunity to communicable diseases.
-Health history & immunization forms will be sent after acceptance notification.
+Health history and immunization forms will be sent after acceptance notification.

 For more information about the Loyola University Maryland graduate program in Speech-Language Pathology please join us for an information session.